rkillickdev/tedd-space-wellbeing-garden/README.md

 <br>

 * Users are presented with some information about the volunteering opportunities.
-They will also have the opportunity to interact with a form by submitting their name, email address, using a drop down menu to signal their availability and a text field for any further details.
+They will also have the opportunity to interact with a form by submitting their name, email address, using a drop down menu to signal their availability and a text area for any further details.
 A send button with familiar consistent hover effect allows users to submit this information.
 Feedback will be give to the user throughout the form interaction, with each input field highlighted when in focus and tooltip alerts if a required field has not been filled in correctly.

 <br>